Skip to content

 php artisan rconfig:clear-all

-Open your web browser and navigate to your server’s URL or IP address:
+Open a web browser and navigate to your server URL or IP address:

 http://your-server.domain.com